hadasc/aws-alexa-lambda-workshop/BuildYourFirstSkill.md

 The Build process will take all your skill definitions and create the needed components to run it, including training of the NLP model needed for your skill.

-When the build is done, you should be able to test your intents using the ```Utterances Profiler``` button at the top right of your screen.
+When the build is done, you should be able to test your intents using the ```Evaluate Model``` button at the top right of your screen.

 Test your name intent and make sure you can perform a dialog with the skill, that will eventually save your name in the ```myName``` slot.